kerimoyle/libcellml-tutorials/tutorials/tutorial4/tutorial4.rst

             .. literalinclude:: tutorial4_complete.cpp
                 :language: c++
-                :start-at: //  1.a
+                :start-at: //  1.e
-                :end-before: //  end 1
+                :end-before: //  1.f

     .. tab:: Python instructions

         .. container:: dothis

-            **1.a** Use the importlib functionality to open the generated code file.
+            **1.a** Use the :code:`importlib` functionality to connect with the generated code file.

         .. container:: dothis